iDigBio/idb-backend/idb/stats/readme.md

 # stats

+IDB staff should consult the following for more information: https://redmine.idigbio.org/projects/infrastructure/wiki/Portal_and_api_stats_overview

-Warning: these processes are not idempotent.
-Some efforts are present in the code to prevent duplicate runs but care should still be taken.
+**Warning: these processes are not idempotent.
+Some efforts are present in the code to prevent duplicate runs but care should still be taken.**

 ## telemetry/interaction stats